cylc/cylc-flow/README.md

 * In-browser GUI
 * On the `master` branch in the source code.

-The first official Cylc-8 release is not expected until late 2020.
-Until then we recommend the latest Cylc 7 release for production use.
+Cylc-8.0.0 will be released in 2021.
+Until then we recommend the latest Cylc 7 versions for production use.

 [Installation](https://cylc.github.io/cylc-doc/8.0a2/html/installation.html) |
 [Documentation - in development](https://cylc.github.io/cylc-doc/8.0a2/)